smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   ```
   There are no exceptions in the Java so probably a front end issue processing the above JSON.
 I could find no other get methods
   that would cause this.

+#### 21st to 25th August

+* Data loader documentation
+* Data loader testing on SEER data
+* Fix for numerator-denoominator pair.
+Able to submit study
+  * -20207 Error caused by comparea=1 for state! (fixed by hand; setup needs to be fixed)
+  * Fixed COVARIATE_NAME in rif40_inv_covariates: made same as COVARIATE table.
+SQL SERVER did not need
+    changing.

 #### Database TODO list (deferred to September 2017): SQL Server Port

 * USA_2014 integration: